Information architecture is about structuring information systems (such as websites and intranets) in a way that allows people to:

 - find information they didn’t know they needed

 - complete information tasks faster and more accurately

 Information architecture skills are most needed for projects that involve organising and managing large amounts of content – providing structure, navigation and labelling.

-IA skills are are also necessary for interactive applications – providing the structure, workflow, labelling and navigation for a system.
+IA skills are are also necessary for apps – providing the structure, workflow, labelling and navigation for a system.

-Information architecture activities are design activities, done toward the beginning of a project.
+Information architecture activities are best done toward the beginning of a project.
 Most IA-heavy projects will involve steps like:

 - Analyse content and create content models